 Though the rivers of UP plains are not as dynamics as the north Bihar rivers, they do show some channel movement over a long time period.
 In the area between Bithoor and Kanpur Railway Bridge, the Ganga river shifted (Hegde et al., 1989).
 In 1910, the main channel of the Ganga river was flowing along the right bank; however, after 1945 the channel moved considerably and now it is flowing along the left bank.
 The historical records date the river flow along the right bank as early as 1857.
 This channel shift was attributed to the highly irregular shape of the valley in the area, the 1924 flood causing major changes in floodplain and the location of railway bridge on the extreme right of the flood plain.
 The Ghaghra river in UP plains has also shifted by ~5 km at certain places, on either side of the active channel over a period of seven years between 1975 and 1982 and was related with the neotectonics in the area (Tangri 1986; Srivastava et al., 1994).
-Chandra (1993) also noted an avulsion of Rapti river near Baharaich due to aggradation process in the old channel, which caused the SW diversion of the Raptiriver.
-The Sarda river is characterised by several westward lateral shifts at different places in between Banbasa barrage (Nainital district) and Palliakalan village (Kheri district) (Tangri, 2000).
-Another, interesting observation was made by Tangri (1992) who showed that the major rivers such as Ghaghra, Gandak, Ganga, Son and Punpun rivers were all meeting at one point (few km upstream of Patna), but at present the confluence points are widely separated apart.
-Further, the Ghaghra-Chauka river confluence point has migrated upstream perhaps in response to the change in water budget of source area catchment (Himalaya).
-Tangri (2000) also delineated two major paleocourse near the Ganga as well as Gandakriver, which suggest much higher discharge flux in the Himalayan river in the past.
-Roy and Sinha (2006) documented the upstream and downstream movements of two major confluence points in the Ganga plains namely, the Ganga-Ramganga and the Ganga-Garra confluences over a century scale period.
-The net movement of the confluence points was shown to be as large as ~18 km in case of the Ganga-Ramganga confluence, and the major processes influencing the movement of confluence points are avulsion, local movements by cut-offs, river capture, and aggradation.
+Chandra (1993) also noted an avulsion of Rapti river near Baharaich due to aggradation process in the old channel, which caused the SW diversion of the Rapti river.
+The Sarda river is characterised by several through avulsion and cutoffs have been recognized in most of the rivers albeit with a difference in scale Channel movements through avulsion and cutoffs have been recognized in most of the rivers albeit with a difference in scale and frequency.